 3. POST A WELCOME SCREEN

 This one is my favorite.
 I got the idea from my teammates, and then changed it around a little.
 Many teachers like to have a Do Now posted up front.
 My Do Now screen is multi-faceted and helps with an effective and efficient transition into class.
 There are many for sale online, but you can make your own.
 Let's take a look at one of my screens.
 I have one for each class that I teach.
-The screen shot is from a SMART board, but I used to use PowerPoint.
+The screen shot is from a SMART board, but I used to use PowerPoint. - At the top is the title of the class (I have one for each subject I teach).

-• Next is what I want them to do.
+- Next is what I want them to do.

-• I have 2 timers.
+- I have 2 timers.
 1 set for kids to sharpen pencils.
 I give 3 minutes once most students are in the room.
 (I don't allow pencils sharpening during class.
 I allow before or after, but not during.
 I do provide sharpened old pencils, ones I find on the floor while they last.)
 The other one is a timer for their Do Now.
 Some days are longer, but at least they know how much time they have.
 The timer especially helps students who need that kind of reinforcement.

-• A meme.
+- A meme.
 For some reason, my kids really latched on to Chuck Norris when we talked about hyperbole.
 We had Chuck Norris Fridays- a very exciting day!
 Some teachers might do a Google search for inspirational memes or inspirational quotes for kids.
 My personality dictates that we have a funny and punny meme, or a current event meme.
 When we went on a trip to a Colonial farm, I looked up farm memes.
 The memes get them looking at the board, and may even provide a fun side conversation while kids are filing in.

 4. DELEGATE